 This week for Mentor Text Monday, I am going to tell you about a book written by Jen Bryant and Melissa Sweet.
 The book is called The Right Word: Roget and His Thesaurus.

-Last summer when I attended the Michigan Reading Association Conference, one of the presenters there mentioned this book.
-After that session I rushed over to the on site book store (where I spent way more money then I should.
+Last summer when I attended the Michigan Reading Association Conference, one of the presenters there mentioned The Right Word: Roget and His Thesaurus.
+After that session, I rushed over to the on-site bookstore (where I spent way more money then I should.
 Does anyone else do this?) to check it out.
 Only when I got there, it was sold out.
 Apparently, I wasn’t the only one with that idea.
 Many months later, I finally have it in my possession and I can see why it was a “must have” book!

 The first page has all the parts of a nonfiction text, such as the title, subtitle, author, illustrator, and publisher information.
 They are all labeled!
 This is perfect for when you discuss these parts of a book.
 In the back is a timeline of principal events of both Peter Mark Roget’s life and world events.
 There is also an author’s note, an illustrator’s note, a bibliography, suggested further reading, and an actual page from Roget’s original word book!

 I love that authors are starting to come out with nonfiction texts that not only hold the reader’s interest a bit more and are less dry, but are also fun to read.
 Sometimes books that aren’t a subject of interest to students can be like pulling teeth when it comes to reading it.
-I don’t see that happening with this book.
+I don’t see that happening with The Right Word: Roget and His Thesaurus.
 You’ve definitely got to check it out!

 Grab this book (aff. link), The Right Word: Roget and His Thesaurus, for your classroom today!

 Sign up for our short & sweet newsletter to get a freebie each week!
 It’s quick and to the point, because you are busy!